Students enrolled in the Mathematics program must complete:

 This course will foster a deeper understanding of pk-12 national standards, as well as the three NCTM curriculum focal points for each grade level (pk-12), in order to strengthen a teacher's thinking and perceptions of geometry as well as instructional practices which effectively increase student understanding of measurement and geometry.

 EDCI 546 (3)

 Learning and Teaching Algebraic Concepts, Data Analysis and Probability

-This course will guide teachers in the development of a foundation for the learning and teaching of algebraic concepts, data analysis and probability through transformational learning based on a developmental, constructivist approach.
-Numbers and operations are woven into the study of algebra, data analysis and probability in a meaningful integrated manner.
+This course will guide teachers in the development of a foundation for the learning and teaching of algebraic concepts, data analysis, and probability through transformational learning based on a developmental, constructivist approach.
+Numbers and operations are woven into the study of algebra, data analysis, and probability in a meaningful integrated manner.
 Emphasis is placed on student and teacher processing of algebra, on lesson planning, transformational teaching methods, the use of technology as an integral part of learning and teaching math, and assessment.
-Additionally, this course will foster a deeper understanding of the NCTM pk-12 national standards, as well as the three curriculum focal points for each grade level (pk-8), in order to strengthen a teacher's thinking and instructional practices to effectively increase student understanding of algebraic concepts, data analysis and probability.

 EDCI 556 (3)